 Patrick Misch, a candidate for the fifth-starter's job, allowed two runs in 3-1/3 innings during a 10-2 loss to the Colorado Rockies at Scottsdale Stadium.

 Misch's ERA stands at 3.68 after four appearances (one start).
-He is competing with Jonathan Sanchez,
+He is competing with Jonathan Sanchez, who pitched well Saturday, for the fifth starter's job.

 "Very encouraging," manager Bruce Bochy said of Sanchez and Misch.
 "I thought Misch threw the ball well today.
 We need to establish some depth in the rotation, so it's nice to have some choices."